bmrejen/mybuntu/README.md

         docker-compose up -d
         docker exec -ti mybuntu /bin/zsh

 That's all.
-You can now code inside this space and clone all your repos here - you have all you need: Ubuntu, Ruby, RVM etc.
+You can now code inside this space and clone all your repos here - you have all you need: Ubuntu, Ruby, rbenv, Node, npm, etc.